pojntfx/go-nbd/README.md

 ### 3. Connect to the Server with a Client

-In a new `main` package, connect to the server by creating a client; note that you'll have to `modprobe ndb` and run the command as `root`:
+In a new `main` package, connect to the server by creating a client; note that you'll have to `modprobe nbd` and run the command as `root`:

 ```go
 // client/main.go